Phoenix: "Win Through Compromise"?

 - In Neil Stephenson's novel The Diamond Age, one character considers a loan from some highly respectable Parsi bankers but declines when he finds out about the nature of their collections policy.
 Their "reminders" to pay seem to be some kind of painful torture mechanism implanted in the debtor's body and the bank establishes workhouses for those having difficulty paying.
 It's not for nothing that the novel's setting is described as "Neo-Victorian".

-- This was one of the areas of crime engaged in by Vlad Taltos while a member of the Jhereg, a fantasy equivalent of The Mafia.
+- In the Dragaera novels, this was one of the areas of crime engaged in by Vlad Taltos while a member of the Jhereg, a fantasy equivalent of The Mafia.
 His organization is relatively reasonable, in that when someone is a business owner making an effort to pay, they are likely to be lenient about payment or else take over the business temporarily before using violence, although they are more than willing to break the kneecaps of recalcitrant debtors.
-It's suggested that the Jhereg are the source of loans for the common people, which is understandable given that the group associated with banking, the Orca are less than trustworthy.
+It's suggested that the Jhereg are the source of loans for the common people, which is understandable given that the group associated with banking, the Orca, are less than trustworthy.

 - Adrian Mole gets in this trouble once for his naivete and ends up several hundred thousand British pounds in debt.